milankinen/react-combinators/README.md

   return { reddit, posts, loading, setReddit }
 }

-// no containers are needed! reactive properties and combinators handle that
+// no containers are needed! observables and combinators handle that the
-// UI syncs with state
+// UI syncs with the state
 function App({model}) {
   const { reddit, posts, loading, setReddit } = model